sassoftware/viya4-monitoring-kubernetes/samples/tls/logging.md

 - appended as a path on the URL
 (for example, `https://host.cluster.example.com/kibana`).

+## Using This Sample

+For information about the customization process, see [Pre-deployment](https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=callogging&docsetTarget=p1j31coiuoun6mn1om73shkcq4ut.htm) in the SAS Viya Administration Help Center.

+The customization files in this sample provide a starting point for the customization files required for a deployment that supports logging with TLS enabled.

 In order to use the values in this sample in the customization files for your deployment, complete the following steps: